Resources & Workshops

 - Bioengineering Completed Template

-- Education Completed Template (coming soon)
+- Theatre Studies Completed Template

 The campus provides various workshops for assisting units with learning outcomes assessment.
 Some topics include: Introduction to Assessment Planning, Writing Learning Outcomes, Mapping the Curriculum, Methods and Measures for Assessing Learning and Program Quality.